SimonCariou/qcm_fastapi/README.md

-# Eval FastAPI - DataScientest
+# FastAPI - Building an API for a MCQ creation

 ## Use